itsmejujie/itsmejuci/README.md

-- 👋 Hi, I’m @eucirne
+- 👋 Hi, I’m Alex
-- 👀 I’m interested in progammation and design
+- 👀 I’m interested in progammation
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on  with everything I can
 - 📫 How to reach me?
 Just say hi ˆˆ